ravendano014/logicgateslab/README.md

 # logic gates lab
 The program is a web-based interactive diagram editor for creating and simulating digital logic circuits.
 It allows users to design logic circuits by dragging and dropping logic gate shapes onto a canvas, connecting them with wires, and simulating their behavior.

+Howdy 👋, wanna know more about basic electronics...

 # Digital Logic Circuit Simulator

 ![Captura de Pantalla 1](Demo.gif)